 AME Awards: Why are effectiveness competitions like the AME Awards important?

-Marialejandra Urbina: I am really proud of being an advertiser, and our job gets to shine outside agencies' walls when a prestigious organization as AME showcase that our work is effective, it makes it famously meaningful.
+Marialejandra Urbina: I am really proud of being an advertiser, and our job allows us to shine outside agencies' walls when a prestigious organization as AME showcases that our work is effective, it makes it famously meaningful.